Individual Purpose - People Development Magazine

 Their model for success was based on mutual trust that created prosperity for both company and employee, as can be seen in the diagram below, as represented in the book “Toyota Culture – The heart and soul of the Toyota Way”.

-Image showing the intersection between individual purpose and organizational purposeA key differentiator for Toyota was recognizing that to be profitable in the long term, they had to care take of the very individuals who help build the company.
+Image showing the intersection between individual purpose and organizational purposeA key differentiator for Toyota was recognising that to be profitable in the long term, they had to care take of the very individuals who help build the company.
 The first principle of their philosophy is to base decisions on a long-term philosophy, even at the expense of short-term financial gains.
 They were in it for the long haul from the get-go.

 The impact of an ‘orange’ approach to purpose

-Compare this to the typical ‘orange’ organization where people are seen as replaceable parts in a bigger machine.
-People are often burned out by the age of 30 and increasingly complaining about mental health as well as physical health.
+Compare this to the typical ‘orange’ organisation where people are seen as replaceable parts in a bigger machine.
+People are often burned out by the age of 30 and are increasingly complaining about mental health as well as physical health.
 As many as 81% of GenZ’ers reportedly left roles for mental health reasons, as discussed in this Harvard Business Review article (with a link to the full report).
-If you’re still not convinced, here are more statistics from the World Health Organization, including an estimated loss of 12 billion working days globally due to depression and anxiety.
+If you’re still not convinced, here are more statistics from the World Health Organisation, including an estimated loss of 12 billion working days globally due to depression and anxiety.
 This is not a sustainable or healthy environment.
-When short-term goals and immediate financial gains trump the long-term sustainability of both the people and the planet the impact is dire.
+When short-term goals and immediate financial gains trump the long-term sustainability of both the people and the planet, the impact is dire.

 How to support individual purpose

-If you’re reading this post though, you’re probably aware of the impact of the ‘orange’ short-term approach and looking for practical ways to help individuals find and fulfil their purpose.
+If you’re reading this post, though, you’re probably aware of the impact of the ‘orange’ short-term approach and looking for practical ways to help individuals find and fulfil their purpose.
 Here are some easy and accessible ways to help support individuals in finding their ikigai.

-1. Prioritize individual wellness
+1. Prioritise individual wellness

-Work-life balance has become an expectation for the millennials and rightly so.
+Work-life balance has become an expectation for millennials and rightly so.
 A person can not thrive in the work environment when they are stressed, unhealthy, and unhappy.
 Include or introduce wellness practices that will create a more ‘whole’ person.

-Maybe it is promoting that no-one works overtime and offering sabbaticals like 37Signals does.
+Maybe it is promoting that no one works overtime and offering sabbaticals like 37Signals does.
 This allows for a more balanced life and time to focus on your personal needs.
 Or maybe it is adding healthy snacks and allowing time for group workouts at the office if you are co-located.
-Or possibly it is giving massage vouchers and organising team breakouts where you can focus on relaxation and relationships and not only be productive.
+Or possibly it is giving massage vouchers and organising team breakouts where you can focus on relaxation and relationships, and not only be productive.

 2. Offer coaching services